mgaurav/mgaurav.github.io/_posts/2021-05-01-caching-is-simple.markdown

 3. It should be possible to measure cache effectiveness, e.g. hit ratios.

 ## Caching is Simple
 Let's try to design a simple cache which meets our desired properties.
-We will first implement the same non thread-safe cache as before.
+We will implement the same non thread-safe cache as before.

 {% highlight golang linenos %}
 type ThreadUnsafeCachedBoolConfigProvider struct {